top of page

 G.R.J’s case is one of several legal challenges to the policy of “drift-backs” submitted to the ECtHR since 2020 and is the first to be heard by the Court.

-The hearing for the case of G.R.J will take place on June 4 2024.
+The hearing for the case of G.R.J took place on June 4 2024.

 This action was initiated by GLAN and is now under the leadership of de:border // migration justice collective.